Constellation-Labs/documentation-hub/stargazer/APIReference/constellationRPCAPI/dag_getTransaction.md

 <head>
   <meta
     name="description"
-    content="Returns information about a transaction by hash."
+    content="Returns information about a transaction by hash.
+If the transaction object is returned, the transaction was included in a block and lives in the network."
   />
 </head>

 <intro-end />

 Returns information about a transaction by hash.
+If the transaction object is returned, the transaction was included in a block and lives in the network.

 ##### Parameters